kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 ### Step 7: Get Moving
 <iframe style="float: left; padding-right:10px" src="https://assets.pinterest.com/ext/embed.html?id=611082243180070377" height="258" width="236" frameborder="0" scrolling="no" ></iframe>

 Break the waypoints into actionable steps.
 Again suppose so you want to be an expert python coder.
 How does one achieve that?
 Brainstorm a list of options such as taking a class or reading a book.
-Prioritize the list then go do some reasearch to define which specific class or book, and schedule some time in whatever calendar runs your life and go do it!
+Prioritize the list then go do some research to define which specific class or book, and schedule some time in whatever calendar runs your life and go do it!

 **Use the worksheet to identify actions that move you towards the waypoints**